Skip to Content

 As a gay couple, the most direct form of homophobia we quite frequently face is trying to book a double bed in a hotel.
 You'd be surprised how many hotels have turned us away, even in countries where homosexuality is legal like Greece and Romania.

 Therefore, one of the things that we spend a lot of time planning is where to stay on our travels.
 Without a doubt, being gay creates an extra level of planning that our straight friends don't have to worry about.
-In some destinations (like in Russia and the UAE), we simply avoided booking a double bed altogether and instead opted to act like “friends” traveling together, sleeping in single beds.
+In some destinations (like Russia and the UAE), we avoided booking a double bed altogether and instead opted to act like “friends” traveling together, sleeping in single beds.

 1. Choose a hotel that is recognized by a gay travel organization